AdobeDocs/experience-platform.nl-NL/help/segmentation/api/segment-definitions.md

 ## Een specifieke segmentdefinitie verwijderen {#delete}

-U kunt verzoeken om een specifieke segmentdefinitie te schrappen door een verzoek van DELETE aan het `/segment/definitions` eindpunt te doen en identiteitskaart van de segmentdefinitie te verstrekken u wenst om in de verzoekweg te schrappen.
+You can request to delete a specific segment definition by making a DELETE request to the `/segment/definitions` endpoint and providing the ID of the segment definition you wish to delete in the request path.

 >[!NOTE]
 >
-> U zult **niet** een segment kunnen schrappen dat in een bestemmingsactivering wordt gebruikt.
+> U zult **niet** kan een segment schrappen dat in een bestemmingsactivering wordt gebruikt.

 **API-indeling**